ansible-collections/ibm_zos_cics/docs/source/modules/start_cics.rst

 job_parameters
-  Specifies various parameters to be applied to the startup job.
+  Specifies various parameters to be applied to the CICS startup job.

   | **required**: False